opensciencegrid/topology/README.md

 ### Updating existing registrations ###

-To update the data for your site, project, or VO, make and submit your changes using one of the following methods:
+To update the data for your site resources, project, or VO, make and submit your changes using one of the following
+methods:

 - [Modify the corresponding YAML file](https://help.github.com/articles/editing-files-in-your-repository/) and submit your changes as a GitHub pull request.